kausiksivakumar/safe_reinforcement_learning/ReadMe_for_Project_Submission.md

 ### ESE650 Final Project Repository

 This repository contains the following code/results on the following branches of the repository:
-1. Baseline Plots from running TRPO, PPO, Lagrangian-TRPO, Lagrangian-PPO and CPO adapted from safety-starter agents repo.
+1. Baseline Plots from running TRPO, PPO, Lagrangian-TRPO, Lagrangian-PPO and CPO (adapted from safety-starter agents repo)
 2. CAP adaption for safety-gym environment
 3. Our implemnetation of CAP-PG(very Slow)
 4. Our implemnetation of CAP-PG(Faster)